herrbischoff/awesome-command-line-apps/README.md

 If you want to contribute, you are highly encouraged to do so.
 Please read the [contribution guidelines](contributing.md).

 ## Women Empowerment in Zanzibar

 Send a little karma down the way and support women empowerment in Zanzibar by helping to [fund the local production of reusable female hygiene products](https://www.gofundme.com/f/women-empowerment-in-zanzibar).
 A very dear friend of mine runs the project.
 They were already able to buy hundreds of educational books.
-Sometimes, it takes so little to make a huge impact.<br>
+Sometimes, it takes so little to make a huge impact.
 If you'd like to thank me or support this work, donate.
+Additionally, any current and future sponsoring of my work via GitHub or other channels will flow one hundred percent to the NGO.

 ## Contents